Bhupesh-V/Bhupesh-V/README.md

 <img align="left" src="https://gist.github.com/Bhupesh-V/0246a3f681d2533d21efb1206d1ba9d4/raw/af7d53bfdbf30f725ef7ade206200086820739fd/AboutMe.gif" height="180px">
 <div>
   <h3 align="right">Helloo :wave: <i>GitHubers</i> :relaxed:</h3>
   <p align="right">I'm a Backend Developer and FOSS Enthusiast.
-I got interested in programming when I understood how a <code>for</code> loop works 😮 in 2016 and since then I got interested in CS and have never looked back.
+I got interested in programming when I learned how a <code>for</code> loop works 😮 in 2016 and since then I got interested in CS and have never looked back.
 Right now I write (and work) with Python, Go, C++, Bash &amp; Javascript (in that order).
 I am a side-project guy, and love 💜 to be a part of programming &amp; Open-Source communities.</p>
 </div>